Next Start

 Now that you know the basics of what TIG welding is, here are more details on the process and specifics about how it works.

-During the TIG welding process, the arc is formed between the tungsten electrode and the work.
+During the TIG welding process, an arc is formed between the tungsten electrode and the work.
 The arc that is produced by the electrode is intense and makes TIG welding perfect for high-quality welds.
 The electrode is not consumed during the weld.

 TIG welding requires great precision.
 It’s similar to welding with an oxy-acetylene torch, in that the welder holds the torch in one hand and feeds a filler rod into the weld pool with the other hand.
 The difference with TIG, however, is that the welder is also controlling the electrical current to the weld puddle with a foot pedal or other device on the torch at the same time.

 There are a few different methods that can be used for a TIG welding setup.
-There are scratch starts, lift starts and high-frequency starts.
+There are scratch starts, lift starts and high frequency starts.

-Scratch starts rely on the welder to scratch the tip of the tungsten on a work piece (like striking a match).
+Scratch starts rely on the welder to scratch the tip of the tungsten on a workpiece (like striking a match).
 In scratch starts, the weld can get contaminated with particles from the tungsten.

-In a lift arc technique, a welder uses a foot pedal, but there is no arc jumping between tungsten and the metal.
+In a lift arc technique, a welder uses a foot pedal, but there is no arc jumping between the tungsten and the metal.
 A cup is put down on the metal, which allows the welder to roll a torch upright and lifted in a slight maneuver.
 Lift starts result in a low-voltage output.

 High-frequency starts are the most common way to set up a TIG welding torch.
 Eliminating the need to strike an arc, the high-frequency start feature creates an arc by generating high voltage, with pressure needed to jump between the torch and metal.

-Electrodes Used in TIG Welding
+Electrodes used in TIG welding

 As its name implies, the electrodes used in TIG welding are tungsten electrodes.
 Tungsten creates a non-consumable electrode — it has a high melting point and offers great amounts of electrical conductivity.